chaulapatrice/calendar-app/README.md

 ]
 ```

-We now add origins that we want to allow make requests.
+We now add origins that we want to allow to make requests.
 In our case it is `http://localhost:5173`.

 ```python
 CORS_ALLOWED_ORIGINS = [